This is my mission statement wrapped in a philosophy. Keep with me for a moment while I try to explain.

 While my website demonstrates a tiny fraction of the potential for enhancing human communication, it does show the Internet's greatest strength - the capacity to carry around the globe vast amounts of information.
 Early on it was all words and pictures, then streaming audio, and now video streams designed for the Internet are captivating global audiences.

 The primary obstacle is no longer the cost of bandwidth, or speed of internet connection where the message is being downloaded.
-It is that all of this information must compete for its fair measure of consideration in the mind of the person who is right now sitting there - somewhere on this small planet of ours - looking into their computer screen.
-That person is just like you - maybe pressed for time, but, still curious, wondering how this information ties in with their own needs, the needs of their family, their friends, the groups they belong to, or the needs of their business.
+The overwhelming obstacle is that all of this information must compete for its fair measure of consideration in the mind of the person who is right now sitting there - somewhere on this small planet of ours - looking into their smart phone's small screen.
+That person is you - pressed for time, but curious, wondering how this information ties in with their own needs, the needs of their family, their friends, the groups they belong to, or the needs of their business.

 So, every moment of every hour we have unfathomable volumes of information flying across borders and time zones at a speeds that are faster than the speed of human thought.
-(That is one more of the obstacles an effective website must be designed around - our individual and very unique capacity to process information and ever shortening attention spans.
+That human processing speed is one more of the obstacles an effective website must be designed around: our individual and very unique capacity to process information and ever shortening attention spans.

 My point is this: With the tools for searching and identifying precise information today, if your website's first messages fail to connect on an effective human level, then your website fails to communicate - period.